Platform-OS/platformos-documentation/pages/getting-started/users/authentication.md

 }
 ```

-Each graphql mutation has associated form configuration with it, in this case it's `update_password_token`.
+Each GraphQL mutation has associated form configuration with it, in this case it's `update_password_token`.
 Let's create `form_configurations/update_password_token.liquid`:

 {% raw %}